Arabia (daughter of Justin II): Name and meaning

-Family
+Life

 She married Baduarius, with whom she may have had a daughter, Firmina, attested in a single inscription dated to 564.
 The phrasing of the inscription is obscure, containing a Greek word that could be seen as "γενημένη" or "γενόμενη" of Arabia. "γενημένη" means "born of" and would make the phrase read "Firmina, daughter of Arabia", whilst "γενόμενη" means "who became".
 Cyril Mango reads the phrase as "Firmina who became the nursemaid of Arabia".

 Arabia is recorded by Corippus in his poem praying with her mother on 14 November 565: "At her holy side went her beautiful daughter, who could outdo the full moon with her own light, the equal of her mother in height, as shining in her appearance, as beautiful with her snowy cheeks.
 Her eyes blaze with fire, like her mother's".
 She was depicted in a statue at the Milion; another was possibly placed at the harbour of Sophianae.

+When her father died in 578 and was succeeded by Tiberius II, Arabia was a widow, and her mother offered to Tiberius to marry herself or her daughter Arabia, however he refused to divorce.

 Religious account

 A hagiography of Simeon Stylites the Younger claims that Arabia suffered from demonic possession during the reign of her father, and was cured by the saint.
+Another claim indicates, Saint Timothy of Proconessus is honored for healing the demon-possessed daughter of Emperor Justinian.
+He died on August 1.
+In gratitude, Empress Theodora established a monastery at the healing site, where his relics were found and a sacred spring emerged.
+Located southeast of the island in Topagac, the monastery hosts an annual festival in his honor.
+Saint Timothy is the island's patron saint.